thinkful-ei-rabbit/StarWars_App_Derek_Nellis/README.md

 ## Sass and Fluid Element Sizing:
 1. For the **@mixin "fluid-type"**, I've adapted code written by **Indrek Paas https://gist.github.com/indrekpaas** he's got some other very clever Sass stuff as well.
 2. For the loading icon, I adapted **this codepen https://codepen.io/alanshortis/pen/eJLVXr?editors=1100** with minor adjustments to fit the needs of this app
+3. Obviously, minimal styling was used here.
+Mainly, this build was a study on functional skills, less so on graphical techniques

 ---
 ## Testing